 Bioluminescence is common among many squid.
 About two-thirds of all squid species are bioluminescent.

-Both of these squid are found in the warm waters around Hawaii.
-But the bobtail is also found in the central Pacific Ocean too.
+Both squid can be found in the warm waters around Hawaii.
+But the bobtail can also be found in the central Pacific Ocean.

 One of the ways the bobtail uses its bioluminescence is to camouflage itself from below with the light reflecting down from above.

 Bioluminescent organisms produce the light by an energy release.
 This energy release is as a result of a chemical reaction, which occurs inside the organism.

 If you’ve not scuba dived yet, or if you have dived and have yet been on a night dive, you may have seen a firefly on land.
 If you have then you’ve experienced a bioluminescent creature.

 I’d probably say that bioluminescent creatures are more common in the oceans, rather than on land.